sez11a/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-guide/users/understanding-users.md

 #### Open Registration

-By default, guest users can create user accounts.
+By default, guest users can create User accounts.

 See [Configuring Authentication](../../../installation-and-upgrades/securing-liferay/configuring-authentication.md) to learn more about configuring registration and authentication for users.